How to Scan for New Plugins?

 1. Open Ableton Live.

-2. Select Preferences (Mac: under Live menu, Windows: under Options menu).
+2. Select Settings (Mac: under Live menu, Windows: under Options menu).

 3. Select Plug-Ins.